Todd Stroger: 2006 County Board Presidential nomination

 On March 14, 2006, John Stroger, Cook County Board of Commissioners president since 1994 and Todd Stroger's father, suffered a serious stroke one week before the Democratic primary.
 John Stroger eventually won the Democratic nomination, winning about 53 percent of the votes cast, defeating Forrest Claypool.
 For months after the elder Stroger's stroke he did not appear in public, and his family provided little information about his condition.

 Shortly after the stroke, Todd Stroger gave noncommittal responses about the likelihood that his father would remain on the ballot.
 But in May, he reversed his previous stance, saying his father would return to office.
 Ultimately, John Stroger would submit his resignation.
 At the same time that John Stroger submitted his resignation, it was announced that alderman William Beavers would assume the County Commissioner seat while Todd Stroger, if elected, would take over the County Board presidency.
 This announcement came four days after the deadline for third-party candidates to file for the Board presidency race.

 In the aftermath of his father's resignation, Todd Stroger emerged as the front-runner for his father's presidential seat.
 His main opponent was U.S. Representative Danny K. Davis.
 Another opponent, County Commissioner Bobbie Steele, dropped out of the race shortly before party leaders chose a new candidate.

 On July 18, 2006, the Cook County Democratic Central Committee (a collection of 80 county Democratic party leaders also known as "ward committeemen" or "township committeemen") overwhelmingly chose Todd Stroger to replace his father as the Democratic candidate for Cook County Board president for the Nov.
 7, 2006 election.
 The following day, Steele was unanimously elected by the Board as interim president.

 According to state election officials, in July 2008, Stroger's campaign paid almost $27,000 in fines for failing to file paperwork in a timely manner.
 Paperwork was not filed on time for the 2006 election contributions it received along with late organization papers that were sent to the election board.
 The campaign also filed incomplete and late reports to the State Board of Elections during the week of July 21, 2008, so more fines are expected to be brought forth.

+Later political and government career

+Stroger was a candidate in the Democratic primary of the 2020 Cook County clerk of courts election.
+However, he withdrew his candidacy once a challenge to his ballot petitions had disqualified enough signatures to have him removed from the ballot.

+After Darren E. Bryant was elected the mayor of Robbins, Illinois in April 2021, he announced his intention to appoint Stroger as village administrator (city manager).
+On October 5, 2021, Stroger was moved from his position as village administrator to the position of executive assistant to Bryant, switching places with Jasmine Washington (who became village administrator).